dpriskorn/asseeibot/README.md

 As of december 2021 WMF is trying to fix the scaling issues surrounding BlazeGraph.
 See https://phabricator.wikimedia.org/T206560

+## What I learned from this project
+This was the second time I dipped my toes in asynchronous programming.
+It was fun and challanging thanks to the framework I used.
+I ran into some issues with a library for parsing the Wikipedia page and reported the issue upstream.
+Waiting for a solution there I hacked the library code locally and got it to work :)

 ## TODO once WMF fixed the infrastructure
 *Support for ISBN
 *Import from Crossref.org and Worldcat.org if a non existing match is found.